hrbhardwaj/Terraform_Workshop/README.md

 * Configures the ALB listener and target group.
 * Attaches the Auto Scaling Group to the ALB target group.

+## Script for ElasticKubernetesCluster

+* I specify your AWS provider configuration with your desired region.
+* I use the terraform-aws-modules/eks/aws module to create the EKS cluster.
+Be sure to reference the module source from the Terraform Registry, and make sure you have it installed in your Terraform environment.
+* I set various parameters, such as the cluster name, Kubernetes version, VPC ID, and subnets.
+Replace these with your own values.
+* I define a node group called eks_nodes, which specifies the desired capacity, instance type, and other configurations for your worker nodes.
+Adjust these settings as needed.
+* I can add more advanced configurations like IAM roles, worker node security groups, and more depending on your requirements.

 ## Script 2

 This Script for Creating S3 Bucket in AWS